What Do Laundry Symbols Mean?

 The thrill!
 The excitement!
 The best thing in the world: brand new clothes!
 After trying on a lot of sizes and combinations you’re finally bringing those bad boys home.
 If you’re exactly like us, you don’t even take a look at the tag with the washing and drying instructions on it.
 In fact, we don’t even look at them until right before turning on our washer and throwing the clothes in with a little laundry detergent.
 And even when we decide to look at them, if you’re an average adult, you probably don’t even know what all those drawings and symbols are all about!
 Well, today, with a little help from our friends over at Love2Laundry, we’re about to change that!
 There are, of course, some symbols which result familiar and whose meaning we can probably guess correctly.
 For example, if we see a bucket with water and a hand, we could probably, maybe correctly guess that you’re supposed to handwash that garment.
 However, if you stop to think how many laundry symbols do you know by heart our guess is that you could count them with the fingers in your right hand.
 Did you know that by not following these directions you could be damaging your clothes?
-And we’re not talking about using a harsher vs gentle detergent or about choosing between liquid laundry detergent or laundry pods, we’re talking about washing in hot water when you could wash in cold water or tumble drying when you most definitely shouldn’t.
-These types of laundry mistakes are both the easiest to prevent, and the most difficult to repair.
+And we’re not talking about using a harsher vs gentle detergent or about choosing between How To Use Laundry Pods, we’re talking about washing in hot water when you could wash in cold water or tumble drying when you most definitely shouldn’t.
+These types of Laundry Mistakes And Mishaps are both the easiest to prevent, and the most difficult to repair.

 In this article, we will cover the most common washing, bleaching, drying, ironing and professional cleaning symbols.
 Take the time to review every care label as each represents a different action which will help prolong the life of your fabrics.